The Uniqueness of Electrification in The United States

 by Gretchen Bakke

-frank: I have your book here, it's such a great framing piece and simplifies something so complicated.
+frank: I have your book here, it's such a great framing piece that simplifies something so complicated.

 GB: Incredibly complicated.

 I would love to talk about energy democracy.
-How people want to move forward, whether that's focused on tech or equity, and what sort of policy needs to be in place.
+How people want to move forward, and what sort of policy needs to be in place.

 I think when you talk about energy democracy, it's not quite the same thing as equity.

-Yes, though some people incorporate equity into their definition of energy democracy.
+I've spoken to some people who incorporate equity into their definition of energy democracy.
 They say, in trying to fix certain systems, we need to also engage people who have been marginalized from energy systems in the past.
 But it is also definitely its own issue.

 The fact that there already is universal electrification, even though it's not profitable for companies is something that in my experience, everybody wants to preserve.